Who we are

 • Using an alternate username (provided this is not for the purposes of impersonation, defamation or fraud)

-• Continuing to register with your personal information, aware that it is held on outside of the EU and not subject to the EU-US Privacy shield protections.
+• Continuing to register with your personal information, aware that it is held on servers outside of the EU and not subject to the EU-US Privacy shield protections.